-If your goal is to make high quality strong coffee that you will really be able to savor, here are some tips that will help assure the success of your brewing efforts.
+If your goal is to make high-quality strong coffee that you will really be able to savor, here are some tips that will help assure the success of your brewing efforts.

 Select the Right Roast

-The key to brewing high quality strong coffee lies in the roast.
+The key to brewing high-quality strong coffee lies in the roast.
 A dark roast or a French roast offers the most powerful flavours, specifically those that are made with 100% Arabica beans from Columbia.
-If you want to assure that your coffee will be strong and high quality, you definitely want to start with a high quality dark roast.
+If you want to assure that your coffee will be strong and high quality, you definitely want to start with a high-quality dark roast.

 Fresh Beans are Essential

 Freshness is vital for a quality cup of coffee.
 The less fresh the beans are, the harsher and more bitter the coffee will taste.
-In order to avoid that harsh flavor and bitterness it’s best to find a UK coffee distributor who can provide fresh coffee beans.
+In order to avoid that harsh flavor and bitterness, it’s best to find a UK coffee distributor who can provide fresh coffee beans.
 A vacuum-sealed package locks in freshness; however, once the package is opened, that freshness quickly fades.
 Use your beans within two weeks of opening them to assure they are fresh; after two weeks of being opened, they become stale and you can really taste it in the coffee.

 Try a French Press

-Instead of using an drip coffee maker to brew your strong coffee, try a French press.
+Instead of using a drip coffee maker to brew your strong coffee, try a French press.
 You will be able to easily modify the strength of the coffee by adding in extra grounds as needed to give your coffee a strong flavour boost.
 Additionally, you will be able to easily experiment, using different amounts of coffee until you find the strength that best suits your fancy without compromising the quality.

 Use Some Salt

 Yes, salt!
 The next time you brew coffee, add in a pinch of salt.
 Believe it or not, it helps to bring out the flavours of the coffee, and those flavours are exactly why you love strong coffee.
-It should be noted that you do want to make sure you use a high quality salt, which can take some trial and error to find.
-Also, be careful that you don’t add too much salt, as doing so will result in salty tasting coffee.
+It should be noted that you do want to make sure you use a high-quality salt, which can take some trial and error to find.
+Also, be careful that you don’t add too much salt, as doing so will result in salty-tasting coffee.